-Radical Republicans Reconstruction
+Radical Republicans of Reconstruction

 Some readers may wonder if the American people supported all of this radicalism.
 They had, after all, handed the Radicals a substantial off-year victory in 1866.
 Howard Beale, in his 400-page study of that election, wrote that such a conclusion would not be justified.
 There were, as Beale explains, many issues at stake in the 1866 election.

-In short, Radical Republicans Reconstruction was very far from the cartoonish battle of good, noble Northerners against wicked, unrepentant Southerners that historians of the past several decades have suggested.
+In short, Radical Republicans of Reconstruction was very far from the cartoonish battle of good, noble Northerners against wicked, unrepentant Southerners that historians of the past several decades have suggested.
 It was neither as straightforward nor as morally unambiguous as such a simplistic view suggests.
 The troops were withdrawn from all the Southern states by 1877, and to that extent Reconstruction came to an end.
 But its legacy of federal supremacy over the states would live on, and come to dramatic fruition in the twentieth century.

-Cite This Article"Radical Republicans Reconstruction" History on the Net
+Cite This Article"The Radical Republicans of Reconstruction" History on the Net

-© 2000-2019, Salem Media.
+© 2000-2023, Salem Media.